 Both Canada Imperial Bank of Commerce (CIBC) and Royal Bank of Canada (RBC) are both members of the ‘Big Five’.
 The big five are the five largest banks in Canada and the most popular options for those looking for banking or financial services.

 Both banks provide a variety of different services, bank accounts and interest rates.
 This can make it difficult to decide which option is best for you, even if you have looked at the reviews.

-Both RBC and CIBC offer a variety of personal and large, medium or small business bank accounts.
+Both RBC and CIBC (check out what this name stands for) offer a variety of personal and large, medium or small business bank accounts.
 This includes chequing accounts and high-interest savings accounts.
 They also offer credit cards, mortgages, loans, lines of credit, investment services and insurance.